kmabin-dev/future-annuity/README.md

-Financial Calculator:
+Financial Calculator: Future Annuity
 This is an calculator application that will caluculate the future value of your annuity.

 How To Run
 Open the file: ex6_1.exe

 Enter financial information.
 Run.